Major in biology with a marine biology option

 You'll be prepared for employment in biological oceanography, ecology, education, fisheries biology, industry, marine biology, project management, and research fields.
 With a strong background in fundamental biological principles and practices, you'll be prepared for graduate study in marine biology and related disciplines.

-Our curriculum emphasizes a diversity of ecological and evolutionary approaches including the study of fishes, invertebrates, marine mammals, marine microbiology, and oceanography.
+Our curriculum emphasizes a diversity of ecological and evolutionary approaches including the study of fishes, invertebrates, marine mammals, marine microbiology, marine science, and oceanography.

 - Internships: gain hands-on experience at ocean and environmental centers, the region's zoo, and faculty research labs

 - Travel: participate in one of our expeditions to the Galapagos Islands